Welcome to The 2 Seasons lifestyle blog.

 I recently returned to the South with the man of my dreams.
-In 2016 we became parents to a sweet little girl we adopted from Thailand.
+In 2016 we became parents to a sweet little girl we adopted from Thailand, and a little boy from Thailand last year.
 For five years we lived in Syracuse, NY, but my husband’s job made it possible for us to return to the south.
 Before moving to Syracuse, I had the opportunity to live all over the country and went to school in the South at the University of Georgia.
 Then wanting to try something completely different, I loaded up two suitcases and headed out to the west coast to live in San Francisco.
 After about two years in that city, I then packed my bags again and headed to the Islands and lived a couple of years in Hawaii where I met my husband.
 Our love brought us back to the mainland.
 We lived in Maine a while and then moved back to Atlanta.

 My day job has me working on the redevelopment of industrial wastelands called brown fields, but when I not traveling for work, you can find me working on house projects.
 I love being outdoors, hiking, kayaking, biking – you name it.
-I enjoy entertaining, hosting theme parties, and spending time with my friends and family and of course, our new daughter and our German short-haired pointer, Gracie.
+I enjoy entertaining, hosting theme parties, and spending time with my friends and family and of course, our children and our German short-haired pointer, Gracie.
 You can read about our adoption journey here.

 I hope you enjoy our blog that I love writing with my mom.
 I will leave you with my favorite quote that I try to live by.
 It was written by Mark Twain.
 “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”